Apple Ginger Crisp

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Adjust rack to middle position and preheat oven to 375 degrees.
 Wash and dry produce.

-Dice 6 TBSP butter into ½-inch pieces, then place in refrigerator to keep cold.
+Dice 6 TBSP butter into ½-inch pieces, then transfer to refrigerator to keep cold.
 Peel, core, and dice apples into ½-inch pieces.
 In a medium bowl, toss apples with ¼ cup sugar and 1 TBSP flour.

-In bowl used for filling, combine pecans, ¾ cup flour, ½ cup sugar, ½ tsp cinnamon (be sure to measure; we sent more) and a pinch of salt.
+In bowl used for filling, combine pecans, ¾ cup flour, ½ cup sugar, ½ tsp cinnamon, and a pinch of salt.
+(Be sure to measure the flour and cinnamon; we sent more.)
 Add diced butter; using your hands, combine butter with flour mixture until it reaches a sandy, crumbly texture and sticks together when squeezed.
 Stir in 1-2 tsp water to moisten.

-Evenly sprinkle flour topping over apple mixture (do not press into apples).
-Bake until topping is golden brown and apples are tender, about 45 minutes.
+Evenly sprinkle crumble topping over apple mixture (do not press into apples).
+Bake until topping is golden brown and apples are tender, 45 minutes.
 TIP: If topping browns too quickly, loosely tent baking dish with foil.

 Let crisp cool slightly before serving (or before covering and refrigerating for serving later).